 9 kinds of labels for organizing your life

 The first label on my list is one of my favorites.
 It’s my first choice when I want something quick, cute, and cheap: Scotch Chalkboard Tape!
 A roll of 15 feet of tape is less than $7, so it’s a good value.
 Plus, you can customize the size of the labels to make them fit just right.
 This tape comes with a non-adhesive sheet that peels off when you’re ready to use it, just like stickers.
 Simply cut the tape the size you want, write on it with your chalk marker, and then stick it on!
 This tape sticks securely, but also peels off easily if you change your mind.
 Low cost, low commitment, high style.

-Word of warning, not all chalkboard tape is created equal.
-I won’t mention names, but I tried out another name brand and was very disappointed.
+Warning, not all chalkboard tape is created equal.
 Stick with Scotch!
-ALSO— don’t be misled by the title “chalkboard”… these labels aren’t erasable if you use chalk markers or paint pens.
+And don’t be misled by the title “chalkboard”… these labels aren’t erasable if you use chalk markers or paint pens.